Choosing the Best Moving Coil Cartridge (MC) for your system.

 Ideally the cantilever which holds the stylus should be rigid, low mass and non resonant.
 To achieve these criteria requires expensive, high grade materials and specialist manufacturing techniques.
 The same holds true for the miniature electrical coils, magnets, suspension system and cartridge body.

-Precision and Tolerances in the best moving coil cartridge models
+Precision and Tolerances in the best moving magnet cartridge models

 If you use an integrated amplifier and plug your turntable into the phono input, it’s unlikely to yield optimum results for the important reasons explained in Phono Stage overview.
-In summary we strongly recommend using a good stand alone phono stage.
+We always highly recommend using a good stand alone phono stage.

 For Origin Live Turntables a loose split down of front end value is: